ni/systemlink-operations-handbook/handbook/openid-connect/openid-connect.md

     }
     ```

-    Within the security UI the claim and its returned value can be mapped to a role within a Workspace.
+    Within the Access Control application the claim and its returned value can be mapped to a role within a workspace.

     <figure>
       <img src="../../img/claim-mapping.png" width="500" />